FatFriedFish/SegNetForECE285/README.md

   file:   DataLoader.py     --Dataloader used for training.

   file:   training_v6_fixedweight.ipynb --File for training a segnet with weighted loss function.

+  file:   Demo.ipynb        --A demo to test SegNet.

 ### Training

-Go through the training_v4.ipynb file, make sure the directories are correctly set.
+Go through the training_v6_fixedweight.ipynb file, make sure the directories are correctly set.

 ### Validation

-Go through the demo.ipynb file, make sure the directories are correctly set.
+Go through the Demo.ipynb file, make sure the directories are correctly set.